 The Blu-ray: Vital Disc Stats

 Paramount has given 'Hansel & Gretel' an odd and unique set of home video releases.
 The 3D release is being deemed "limited."
-It contains a 3D Blu-ray of the 87-minute theatrical cut, a 2D Blu-ray of the unrated 97-minute extended cut, a DVD of the theatrical cut and Digital Copy and Ultraviolet codes for the theatrical cut.
-If you want to watch the theatrical cut, then you have to watch it in 3D or standard definition via DVD or Digital Copy.
-If you want to watch the extended cut, then you have to watch it on the 2D Blu-ray.
-Unless you buy the 3D version and have a 3D television, then you can only watch the extended cut in high-def.
+It contains a 3D Blu-ray of the 87-minute theatrical cut, a 2D Blu-ray of the unrated 97-minute extended cut, a DVD of the theatrical cut and Digital Copy and Ultraviolet codes for the unrated cut.
+If you want to watch the theatrical cut, then you have to watch it in 3D or standard definition via DVD.
+If you want to watch the extended cut, then you have to watch it on the 2D Blu-ray or via the digital copies.
 The only way to watch special features is by popping in the 2D Blu-ray.

 The 3D release comes with a three-disc blue vortex keepcase with a swinging arm that holds two of the discs.
 A glossy and embossed cardboard slipcase is included.
 The only thing to play before the main menu on the 3D disc is a Paramount vanity reel, but a varying number of trailers play before the main menu on the 2D disc.
 Because the trailers are pulled from the Internet, you never know what you're going to get.
 The first time that I popped the disc in, I only saw one trailer and it was for 'World War Z.' The second time that I popped it in, it triggered three trailers – 'Star Trek Into Darkness,' 'G.I.
 Joe: Retaliation' and 'Pain & Gain.'
 This menu is like a box of chocolates...